Sockeye: a language for analyzing hardware documentation: Related Work

 \paragraph{Hardware verification} Existing approaches for hardware \emph{implementation} verification~\cite{witharana:acm:2022} assume access to the underlying \gls{rtl} description.
 Systems programmers rarely have access to the source code of the platform they are programming for.

 Reid's work on formalizing and validating Armv8 architecture profiles~\cite{reidTrustworthySpecificationsARM2016,reidWhoGuardsGuards2017a} describes the path to a functional specification for architectural behavior of individual processing units.
-Interactions with other devices present on resulting \gls{soc} cannot be part of the architecture specification, however the architecture specification could be integrated into \system models in the future (as described in \cref{sec:future-work})
+Interactions with other devices present on an \gls{soc} cannot be part of the architecture specification, but the architecture specification could be integrated into \system models in the future (as described in \cref{sec:future-work})

 \paragraph{Side channels} Our proposed approach focuses on modelling the direct interactions between components.
 We consider work on side channel mitigation~\cite{zhang:acm:2024} an important, but orthogonal component.
 Pensieve~\cite{Pensieve_ISCA23} uses an approach based on Rosette~\cite{Rosette_PLDI14} similar to ours, but for finding microarchitectural side channels.
-However, hand-writing untyped Rosette code like they do, as opposed to generating Rosette from a typed language like \system, comes with serious usability drawbacks: Since Rosette is untyped, trivial errors such as comparing signals of different bit-widths or passing the wrong number of arguments to a function cause the same kind of assertion failure as actual and involve considerable debugging effort to nail down.
+However, hand-writing untyped Rosette code like they do, as opposed to generating Rosette from a typed language like \system, comes with serious usability drawbacks: Since Rosette is untyped, trivial errors such as comparing signals of different bit-widths or passing the wrong number of arguments to a function cause the same kind of assertion failure as actual bugs and involve considerable debugging effort to nail down.
 In contrast, \system provides located typechecking errors, and by re-running the program with the values of the counterexample found by Rosette, it can tell which assertion failed and provide a precise function-call trace of the exploit.